 Choosing a Program Designation in NursingCAS

-- Choose BSN-DNP if you have a bachelor's degree in nursing.
+- Choose BSN-DNP in your desired specialty if you have a bachelor's degree in nursing.

-- Choose MSN-DNP if you hold a bachelor's and master's degree in nursing.
+- Choose MSN-DNP in your desired specialty if you hold a master's degree in nursing.
 If you have a bachelor's degree in nursing and a master's degree in another field, choose the BSN-DNP designation.

 APRNs may choose a MSN-DNP designation in a second specialty (not the advanced practice area in which they are already certified) or a leadership track.

 Starting Your Application

 We recommend the first thing you do is order all official transcripts from a collegiate level or higher and have them sent directly to NursingCAS and then complete the required NursingCAS fields for submission of your application.